rsergio07/watsonx-ai-demo-lab/demo-instructions/exercises.md

 ---

 ### **Step 2: Review and Comment on Peer Pull Requests**
+**Objective**: Foster collaboration by reviewing and providing feedback on Pull Requests submitted by peers.

 1. Go to the **Pull Requests** tab in the base repository.
 2. Review PRs submitted by other participants:
    - Open a PR and read through the description and code changes.